Can You Cut the LED Light Strip? Here’s What You Should Consider

 3. Check the polarity: Check the polarity of the strip lights.
 LED light strips are polarized, which means that the positive and negative wires need to be connected to the correct terminals.
 Make sure the positive and negative wires are properly aligned.

-Which LED Light Strips You Can’t Cut?
+Understanding Which LED Light Strips You Can’t Cut: Key Considerations

 While many LED light strips can be cut, there are some types that you should avoid cutting as they may not function properly or may be difficult to reconnect.
 Here are some LED light strips that you should not cut: